 Mackintosh also left his distinctive mark in the South with his design for Scotland Street School, which lives on as a museum telling the story of education from the Victorian era right up to the 1960s.
 It’s a beautiful building with lots of architectural detail that you can admire up close as you imagine what life as a pupil was like in the school.

 The South is known for being a leafy area with lots of parks and gardens to relax in, so to see what it’s all about, make your way over to the nearby Pollok Country Park.
 As Glasgow’s largest park, there’s so much to explore here that you might want to set a few hours aside just to explore this beautiful green space.
-The world-renowned Burrell Collection is situated in the park, a truly diverse and extensive collection of artefacts including late medieval, Chinese and Islamic displays alongside art by Rodin, Degas and Cezanne, all under one roof.
+The world-renowned Burrell Collection (*currently closed for refurbishment) is situated in the park, a truly diverse and extensive collection of artefacts including late medieval, Chinese and Islamic displays alongside art by Rodin, Degas and Cezanne, all under one roof.
 Gifted by and named after the shipping magnate Sir William Burrell, it will be a must-visit once again when it re-opens in 2020 after an extensive refurbishment, although you might be able to still see some of the great pieces from the collection as it goes on tour during the refurbishment period.
 You could also get on two wheels with bicycle hire from South West Community Cycles.
 Conveniently located at Pollokshaws West train station, it's a great way to get around this expansive park more efficiently – there’s even a mountain bike trail if you fancy taking it a step further!

 The house contains an impressive collection of Spanish paintings, many of which were acquired by the family, and the meticulous restoration of the property will let you experience what life was like inside this grand home in the 18th century.
 You can also stop to enjoy some delicious home baking in the award-winning Edwardian Kitchen café.